zFunx/in-a-park-on-a-beach/README.md

 # In a Park.
 On a Beach
-We just want to create a free minimal optimized SEO friendly blog with the help of `Firebase` and `Vercel`
+We just want to create a free minimal optimized SEO friendly blog with the help of `Firebase` and `Vercel` .
+Check out the result here https://inaparkonabeach.com/

 ## Pages
 We want very minimal set of pages as follows: